Please contact us for more details about how we can help you.

 Mel holds a Graduate Diploma in Social Services (Career Practice), a Graduate Diploma in Teaching and Learning, and a Bachelor of Arts (Psychology).

 Mel provides career support to prospective and current students, and graduates.
 She is an experienced high school teacher who is passionate about supporting students to work towards a fulfilling career.
 Mel can help you with your career planning and decision making, your CV and cover letter, job search strategies and interview preparation.
 She also runs workshops on preparing for job interviews.

 Mel is the Career Development Centre's contact for the Business School.

 Lynley has graduate qualifications in Marketing and Career Development, a Diploma in Professional Coaching, and is a Member of the Career Development Association of New Zealand (CDANZ).
 She has a background in the social services sector, and in private careers practice, specialising in career coaching and working with teenagers and young adults making early career plans and decisions.

 Lynley provides career support for prospective and current students.
 She can help you with individual career guidance, your CV & cover letter, interview skills and strategies for finding work.

 Lynley is a Career Development Centre contact for the Division of Sciences.

 Graduate Recruitment Co-ordinator

-Lucy facilitates and develops external links with industry to ensure that there are ample opportunities for University of Otago students and graduates.
-Lucy manages and organises on-campus employer graduate recruitment activities, including employer presentations and Otago's career expos.
-She is also charged with enhancing student experience at Otago by providing career seminars and workshops on contemporary recruitment practices and trends, career management and topics related to students’ transition into the world of work.
+Gina facilitates and develops external links with industry to ensure that there are ample opportunities for University of Otago students and graduates.
+She also manages and organises on-campus employer graduate recruitment activities, including employer presentations and our career expos.

 Career Support Officer